FirstNPC/firstnpc.github.io/projects/post-compromise-remediation.md

 The full remediation, in order:

-### 1. Password reset (done by first responder)
+### 1. Password reset

-The user's password was reset to a new strong password on first detection of suspicious activity.
+On first detection of suspicious activity, I reset the user's password to a new strong value.

-### 2. Sessions revoked (done by first responder)
+### 2. Sessions revoked

-All active sign-in sessions were revoked through the Entra admin center, invalidating any session tokens issued before the reset.
+I revoked all active sign-in sessions through the Entra admin center, invalidating any session tokens issued before the reset.

 ### 3. Authentication methods cleared